urban-labs/namematch/README.md

 If you use Name Match in an academic work, please give this citation:

-Zubin Jelveh, Melissa McNeill and Tzu-Yun Lin.
+Zubin Jelveh, Melissa McNeill, and Tzu-Yun Lin.
 2022.
 Name Match. https://github.com/urban-labs/namematch.